pwallhead/roms_fabm/README.txt

 However this code is NOT YET TESTED.
 There is also some code under a cpp FABM_ISOURCES to provide bgc sources via the FABM, but this is also NOT YET TESTED and may be deleted in future updates.
+FABM_TSS and FABM_TSS_ONLINE options are presently only coded for Rutgers (ARANGO) or COAWST branches.

 NOTE 2: If you have a VERY complex FABM model, you may need to increase maximum array size parameters in ROMS.
         See: mod_coupler.F, mod_ncparam.F, lbc.F, base_rfabm_inp.h